 Yes!
 Recordings of the sessions will be available online in the APNA eLearning Center as podcasts after CPI.
 You can order sessions a la carte and create your own conference program online!

 How do I register?

-Registration will open soon!
+Registration is open!
 There are several ways to register for the APNA Annual Clinical Psychopharmacology Institute: online, by fax, by phone, or by mail.
 More Information